PLAN YOUR VISIT

 We have relocated the Owners & Trainers Bar to a position just north of the Parade – to improve your view of the Parade Ring and your horses.
 The bar also has a view of the large screen opposite the Parade Ring.

-We shall be offering all Owners & Trainers a free lunch – served as a buffet in the Owners & Trainers Bar.
-Please note that tickets for lunch must be obtained in person by the appropriate individual from the Owners & Trainers Ticket Hut on entry to the racecourse and will be limited to four per owner (irrespective of the number of runners) and two per trainer.
-Additional lunch tickets may be purchased at the cost price of £15 per person, subject to availability.
+We shall be offering all Owners & Trainers a free lunch – served as a buffet in the Owners & Trainers Bar. **Tickets will be limited to four per owner (irrespective of the number of runners) and two per trainer.

 Lunch tickets must be picked up by the individual or lead-syndicate /partnership member named in the race programme – please bring your PASS card for identification.
 Tickets are not transferable unless expressly requested, by the owner, by telephone on the day before racing.